downset13/ci-strap/ReadMe.md

 5. Open config.php in your favorite text-editor and update the 'base_url', 'admin_email', 'table_prefix', and 'encryption_key'
 variables.
 (Read the config.php comments for instructions)
 6. Open database.php in the same text-editor and update the 'hostname', 'username', 'password, and 'database' variables.
-(Red the database.php comments for instructions)
+(Read the database.php comments for instructions)
 7. Success!
 If you did this correctly, navigating to your CI-Strap directory in a browser will load the login page.
 *Note: This is a quick install.
 If you need to change any other settings, please refer to the [CodeIgniter Documentation](http://ellislab.com/codeigniter/user-guide/)*